 "They said the same thing about Hitler!"

-You brain is sharpest when you're young and relatively unencumbered, but soon you'll have a job that wears you down to the point of dullness by the evenings.
+Your brain is sharpest when you're young and relatively unencumbered, but soon you'll have a job that wears you down to the point of dullness by the evenings.
 You'll also have seen enough politicians come and go not to get too excited over individual comings and goings.
-For most media consumers, the Prime Minister just starts to feel like any other TV personality.
-Pretty soon, you can't seem to muster more emotion about him or her than you can about Shane Richie.
+For most media consumers, the president just starts to feel like any other TV personality.
+Pretty soon, you can't seem to muster more emotion about him or her than you can about Mario Lopez.

-Oh, and you'll start to really like Shane Richie.
+Oh, and you'll start to really like Mario Lopez.

 Follow Mike Pearl on Twitter.